denzelrenner/LIFE4136-Group1-Rotation2/README.md

  10. Manualy move the downloaded `.zip` files, and reference pdb model from your `Downloads` folder to a directory of your choosing.
 Unzip all of the alphafold `.zip` files.

 By unzipping the files,there should be a directory with modelling output for each of the diploid g10577 fragments and the tetraploid g10577 fragments.
 The name of the directory should start with `tetraploid_fragment` or `diploid_fragment` , but alphafold assigns a random string of characters to the end of the directory name (i.e mhy429).
-Each directory will contain the top 5 models that alphafold generated in pdb format for that modelling job.
+Each directory will contain the top 5 models that alphafold generated in pdb format for that specific modelling job.

 ## Part7 - Image Generation